M-Steve1/SOLID-Principles-Tutorial/README.md

 #### S - Single Responsibility Principle

-A class should do only one thing or have only one responsibility, ergo have only one reason to change or be modified. an example is a class that handles user should not also handle logging of users, because if it does, it now has two reasons to change "User" and "logging". **Note:** that in a more complex app where the user logic becomes more complex you can further split into "UserQueryService" and "UserCommandService" (Command Query Responsibility Segregation).
+A class should do only one thing or have only one responsibility, ergo has only one reason to change or be modified. an example is a class that handles user should not also handle logging of users, because if it does, it now has two reasons to change "User" and "logging". **Note:** that in a more complex app where the user logic becomes more complex you can further split into "UserQueryService" and "UserCommandService" (Command Query Responsibility Segregation).

 #### O - Open/Closed Principles (OCP)